knrdl/docker-socket-protector/README.md

 [Portainer](https://docs.portainer.io/) is a container management web interface with RBAC controls for standalone and Swarm based Docker hosts.
-Portainer requires access to both disruptive and destructive API calls and two example profiles are provided for a standalone Portainer instance; one profile is **read-only**, while the other has **write** access.
-Following the Docker Compose example YAML above, we can implement Portainer in a similar manner.
+Portainer requires access to both disruptive and destructive API calls and two profiles are provided for a standalone Portainer instance; one profile is read-only `portainer-ro`, while the other has write `portainer-rw` access.

-**DO NOT USE THIS EXAMPLE IN INTERNET FACING ENVIRONMENTS WITHOUT USING TLS CERTIFICATES ON YOUR PORTAINER INSTANCE!!**

 ```yaml
 version: '3.9'